 8. Time zone differences

 Working within the same time zone within +/-3 hours aligns both the testing team, the developers, and engineers to engage and collaborate together.
 This time synch means few delays in communication or lost productivity awaiting a response.

 All team members practicing within their regular work (and sleep) schedule means greater attention to detail and higher quality output.

 So much of what we mentioned thus far can lead to productivity lags with an offshore team.
 The same problems are highly likely to be remedied by an onshore team with minimal to no delays.

-Due to the low-turnover at Lighthouse, onshoring with our US-based teams provides ongoing continutity, facilitates cooperation, improves morale, reduced rework, and expedites problem-solving.
+Due to the low turnover at Lighthouse, onshoring with our US-based teams provides ongoing continuity, facilitates cooperation, improves morale, reduces rework, and expedites problem-solving.

 10. Hidden costs

 Communication barriers, inefficiencies, misunderstood instructions, and extra management costs are more than inconveniences.
 They add up against your project budget with lost time, additional labor costs, and slow turnaround.
 Add to that the pressure placed on your production cycle when workflows clog.